Published on May 08, 2019 and last reviewed on Oct 05, 2023 - 5 min read

 2) Draining the Abscess Before Surgery:

-In case the appendix has burst and an abscess has formed around it, the abscess is drained before appendectomy.
+In case the appendix has burst and an abscess has formed around it, the abscess is drained before the appendectomy.
 The abscess is drained by placing a tube through the skin.

-Avoid strenuous activity for the first couple of weeks.
+• Avoid strenuous activity for the first couple of weeks.

-Take rest when you feel tired.
+• Take rest when they feel tired.

-Peritonitis - Bacteria can cause inflammation of the abdominal lining, which can be fatal.
+• Peritonitis - Bacteria can cause inflammation of the abdominal lining, which can be fatal.

-Spread of Infection - The infection can travel through the bloodstream and infect other organs.
+• Spread of Infection - The infection can travel through the bloodstream and infect other organs.

-As of now, there is no sure way to prevent appendicitis, as the cause is still not clear.
-But its prevalence is less common in people who eat a fiber-rich diet.
-So there is a chance that consuming foods rich in fiber like fruits, vegetables, lentils, and whole wheat, might help prevent inflammation of the appendix.
+As of now, there is no sure way to prevent appendicitis, as the cause still needs to be clarified.
+However, its prevalence is less common in people who eat a fiber-rich diet.
+So, consuming foods rich in fiber like fruits, vegetables, lentils, and whole wheat might help prevent inflammation of the appendix.
+After an appendectomy, if they have uncontrolled vomiting, severe abdominal pain, dizziness, pus in the wound, and fever, get immediate medical attention, as it can be a sign of infection.

 Appendicitis can be ruled out by using brief case history, physical examinations, computed tomography scan, urine analysis, ultrasound abdomen, anal examinations, an x-ray of the abdomen, and blood examination.